manticarodrigo/tmh-node/README.md

 # tmh-server
-A full MEAN stack for THE MAN HOME's realtime server, chat database, and web app.
+A Node.js realtime server for TMH.